-In order to support the Group's customers who pledged support to the Dodd-Frank Wall Street Reform and Consumer Protection Act, the Group has implemented the Conflict Minerals Sourcing Policy to assure the use of tin, tantalum and gold in certain products are not being sourced from the Democratic Republic of Congo and the or any adjoining country in which the revenues from mining may be directly or indirectly financing armed groups engaged in civil war.
-In order to monitor the social risks along the supply chain, the Group will conduct inquiries with its suppliers to ensure such materials are not originated from the concerned countries and comply with the Dodd Frank regulation.
+In order to support customers who pledged support to the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd Frank regulation"), the Group has implemented the Conflict Minerals Sourcing Policy to assure the use of tin, tantalum and gold in certain products are not sourced from the Democratic Republic of Congo and the or any adjoining country in which the revenues from mining may be directly or indirectly financing armed groups engaged in civil war.
+In order to monitor the social risks along the supply chain, the Group conduct inquiries with its suppliers to ensure such materials are not originated from the concerned countries and comply with the Dodd Frank regulation.

 Moreover, the Group is committed that the concentration of hazardous substances, such as heavy metals, used in the material supplied and product sold to the European markets comply with the Directive 2011/65/EU of the European Union.
-Therefore, the Group has adopted the Policy on the Restriction of the Use of Certain Hazardous Substances ("ROHS") in Electrical and Electronic Equipment and required the supplier to provide appropriate Certificate of Compliance regarding ROHS for the record and validation to ensure its supply chain's environmental performance.
+Therefore, the Group has adopted the Policy on the Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment ("ROHS") and required the supplier to provide appropriate Certificate of Compliance regarding ROHS for the record and validation to ensure its supply chain's environmental performance.